Proactive vs. Reactive Change Management: A Full Comparison

 2. Develop a strategic plan

 Based on your assessment, develop a strategic plan that outlines your goals, objectives, and the steps needed to achieve them.
-This plan should include a timeline, resource allocation, and Risk Management strategies.
+This plan should include a timeline, resource allocation, Risk Management strategies and Project Management strategies.
 Ensure that the plan is flexible enough to adapt to changing circumstances.

 3. Engage stakeholders